Quick Answer

 Key Takeaways

-- The standard Part B premium is $185.00 per month in 2026, per Medicare.gov.
+- The standard Part B premium is $185.00 per month in 2025, per Medicare.gov.

 - Medicare Advantage (Part C) is offered through private insurers approved by CMS and may include dental, vision, and hearing benefits not available in Original Medicare, per the Kaiser Family Foundation.

-- Part D prescription drug coverage uses a formulary system — a list of covered drugs — and enrollees who delay enrollment may face a permanent late enrollment penalty, per Medicare.gov.
+- Part D prescription drug coverage uses a formulary system, a list of covered drugs, and enrollees who delay enrollment may face a permanent late enrollment penalty, per Medicare.gov.

-- Individuals who qualify for both Medicare and Medicaid are called dual eligibles and may have most out-of-pocket costs covered, according to the Medicaid.gov.
+- Individuals who qualify for both Medicare and Medicaid are called dual eligibles and may have most out-of-pocket costs covered, according to Medicaid.gov.

 Types of Medicare